Mon-Fri: 9AM - 6PM

 Having business credit in place is important.
-Remember, you are not doing any favors to your business by relying on your personal money to fund your business.
+Remember, you are not doing any favors to your company by relying on your personal money to fund your needs.
 If you have not done it already, you still have time to do so.
-Start by opening a bank account under the name of your business and use it for all your business transactions.
+Start by opening a bank account under the name of your company and use it for all your business transactions.
 Why do so?
-Well, you get double benefits!
+Well, you get double the benefits!
 You get an Employee Identification Number which helps to get a loan approved easily and of course, your bookkeeping becomes super easy.

 Once this is done, apply for a business card and use it regularly.
-Remember the goal is to register more credit lines for your business.
-You can also add tradelines manually for your vendors and suppliers even if they are not reporting your account to the credit bureaus like Dun & Bradstreet.
+Remember the goal is to register more credit lines for your company.
+You can also add tradelines manually for your vendors and suppliers even if they are not reporting your account to the bureaus like Dun & Bradstreet.
 Don’t forget to submit the creditors.

-Using too much credit is not good just as not using enough credits to get your loan application approved.
-It doesn’t matter whether you are paying your bills on time or paying your credit card balance in full each month if you are using too much of your credits.
-Credit utilization is a thoughtful act and is one of the many factors that are considered by credit bureaus when determining your credit score.
-Ideally, it should be down to 30% before your credit card statement date.
+Using too much credit is not good just as not using enough to get your loan application approved.
+It doesn’t matter whether you are paying your bills on time or paying your card balance in full each month if you are using too much of your line.
+Credit utilization is a thoughtful act and is one of the many factors that are considered by bureaus when determining your score.
+Ideally, it should be down to 30% before your statement date.
 You need to ensure that the average daily balance is based on a lower amount.

-Business credit, unlike personal credit, does show up in your credit report if paid late.
+Business credit, unlike personal, does show up in your report if paid late.
 For example, if your vendor gives you a time limit of 15 days and if you are paying on the 16th day, you are late!
 If a supplier has given a timeline of 30 days and if you are paying on the 31st day, you are late.
 This will be officially reported to credit bureaus as a late payment.

 However, there is a way out.
 Before you cross your last date of payment, get in touch with your creditor and negotiate for a new date and not report the overdue payment.
 If your past record of on-time payments is good, chances are they will favor you.